J.D. Davis Player Props: Giants vs. Cubs

 J.D.
 Davis At The Plate

-- Davis leads San Francisco with 57 hits, batting .289 this season with 20 extra-base hits.
+- Davis leads San Francisco in total hits (57) this season while batting .285 with 20 extra-base hits.

-- Among the qualified hitters in MLB play, he ranks 23rd in batting average, 18th in on-base percentage, and 34th in slugging.
+- Among qualified hitters in MLB action, he ranks 29th in batting average, 21st in on-base percentage, and 38th in slugging.

-- In 18 games this season (31.0%), Davis has picked up an RBI, and in eight of those games (13.8%) he had more than one.
-He has also driven home three or more of his team's runs in six contests.
+- Davis has had at least one RBI in 30.5% of his games this year (18 of 59), with two or more RBI eight times (13.6%).
+He has also been responsible for three or more of his team's runs in six contests.

-- He has scored in 23 of 58 games this year, and more than once 4 times.
+- He has scored in 39.0% of his games this season, with more than one run scored in 6.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.